VyacheslavZinch/Web-API/README.md

-This is a simple ASP.NET Core WEB API which using Windows functions.
+<p1>This is a simple ASP.NET Core WEB API which using Windows functions<p1>.
 Using this API you can shutdown or reboot your computer, kill users processes, call lock screen from timer or to get list of users processes.

 /getprocesses - get all active processes now in your system